-a) Gross amount required to be spent by the company during the year is INR 25.43 lakh (previous year-INR 12.36 lakh).
-The Board has approved a spent of INR 25.43 Lakh through its meeting held dated August 02, 2022.

-b) The details of amounts spent towards corporate social responsibility are as under:
+- A. Gross amount required to be spent by the company during the year is INR 25.43 lakh (previous year-INR 12.36 lakh).
+The Board has approved a spent of INR 25.43 Lakh through its meeting held dated August 02, 2022. - B. The details of amounts spent towards corporate social responsibility are as under:

-For the year ended March 31, 2023 For the year ended March 31, 2022 (i) Constrution/ acquition of any asset Amount required to be spent by the company during the year - - Amount of expenditure incurred-related parties - - Amount of expenditure incurred-other than related parties - - Amount of expenditure incurred-Ongoing projects - - Amount of expenditure incurred-Other than Ongoing projects - - Excess at the end of the year - - Total of previous years shortfall - • Reason for shortfall Not applicable Not applicable (ii) On purpose other than (i) above Amount required to be spent by the company during the year 25.43 12.36 Amount of expenditure incurred-related parties • • Amount of expenditure incurred-other than related parties 25.43 12.58 Amount of expenditure incurred-Ongoing projects - - Amount of expenditure incurred-Other than Ongoing projects 25.43 12.58 Excess at the end of the year - 0.22 Total of previous years shortfall • • Reason for shortfall Not applicable Not applicable
+(Currency : Indian Rupees in lakhs) Particulars For the year ended March 31, 2023 For the year ended March 31, 2022 i) Constrution/ acquition of any asset Amount required to be spent by the company during the year - - Amount of expenditure incurred-related parties - - Amount of expenditure incurred-other than related parties - - Amount of expenditure incurred-Ongoing projects - - Amount of expenditure incurred-Other than Ongoing projects - - Excess at the end of the year - - Total of previous years shortfall - - Reason for shortfall Not applicable Not applicable i) On purpose other than (i) above Amount required to be spent by the company during the year 25.43 12.36 Amount of expenditure incurred-related parties - - Amount of expenditure incurred-other than related parties 25.43 12.58 Amount of expenditure incurred-Ongoing projects - - Amount of expenditure incurred-Other than Ongoing projects 25.43 12.58 Excess at the end of the year - 0.22 Total of previous years shortfall - - Reason for shortfall Not applicable Not applicable to provide financial assistance by way of educational scholarship to covid affected students who have lost their parents or whose family members have lost their employement.

-During the current year and the previous year, the Company incurred Corporate Social Responsibilities expenditure towards education for deaf children and scholarship program which included activities like organize mass awareness programme, capacity development training, organize World Deaf Day Mela / workshops etc. and to provide financial assistance by way of educational scholarship to covid affected students who have lost their parents or whose family members have lost their employement.
+During the current year and the previous year, the Company incurred Corporate Social Responsibilities expenditure towards education for deaf children and scholarship program which included activities like organize mass awareness programme, capacity development training, organize World Deaf Day Mela / workshops etc. and